There is currently no statewide CRAF training program available for enrolments.

 Training sessions are available for specialist family violence service providers, professionals who work in mainstream services who may encounter and work with people who experience family violence and other groups and organisations who may work with women experiencing family violence.

-A suite of training materials have also been developed to support the implementation of the Risk Assessment and Risk Management Framework.
+A suite of training materials has also been developed to support the implementation of the Risk Assessment and Risk Management Framework.
 These are also available on this website to download.